Coronavirus deaths climb by record 120 in single day, pass 4,000

 Long-term care

-More than half of the deaths, 1,994, are residents and staff of long-term care, including 240 in Palm Beach County in data through Wednesday's state report.
-The state increase was 14.
+More than half of the deaths, 2,029, are residents and staff of long-term care, including 243 in Palm Beach County.
+The state increase was 35 and in Palm Beach County it was 3.

 National

 Since the first death was reported on Feb.
-29, the toll has risen to 134,862, including an increase of 890 Wednesday after 994 Tuesday.
+29, the toll has risen to 135,822, including an increase of 960 Thursday after 890 Wednesday.

 Worldwide

-The U.S. represented 16.1 percent of the 5,518 additional deaths Wednesday –and 24.5 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 33,072.
+The U.S. represented 17.7 percent of the 5,404 additional deaths Wednesday – and 24.4 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 33,312 at 6.4 percent.

 Deaths and cases have been surging in Brazil, Mexico and India, which are in the top 10.

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 15 deaths.
-No. 6 France added 32 and No. 7 Spain 4.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 12 deaths, among the lowest since the pandemic.
+No. 6 France added 14 and No. 7 Spain 5.

-Sweden, which has been doing "herd immunity, reported 12 deaths for a total of 5,482 in 17th and 302 cases.
-Neighboring Norway, which had a lockdown, reported no deaths for the eight day in a row to remain at 251 and 3 more cases.
+Sweden, which has been doing "herd immunity, reported 15 deaths for a total of 5,500 in 17th and 48 cases.
+Neighboring Norway, which had a lockdown, reported 2 death after eight days in a row with none to rise to 252 as well as 15 more cases.

-China, the original epicenter of the world but now in 21st place, hasn’t reported a death since April 26 and added 9 cases Thursday.
+China, the original epicenter of the world , hasn’t reported a death since April 26 and added 4 cases Friday.
+China dropped to 22nd behind Colombia, which added 187 deaths.

 Scripps Only Content 2020